cmarti/gpmap-tools/docs/installation.rst

 Installation Instructions
 =========================

-using the ``pip`` package manager by executing the following at the
+Soon but not yet, using the ``pip`` package manager by executing the following at the
 commandline: ::

     $ pip install gpmap-tools